trrapp12-ironyard/utahdermagraphics/README.md

 ### Description:

 My client for this project was a entrepenuer who was well established in the dermagraphics area, but didn't have an updated web presence.
+This webpage was a proof of concept to demonstrate what the web-page would look like with improved design principles and better UX.

 ---

 ### Project demonstrates the following: